 Joe joined the Gilead team in 2005 as our Systems Administrator.
 He was promoted to the role of Director of Information Technology in 2007.
 In this role he set up the IT department, which is now comprised of a team of four.
 In 2023, Joe was promoted to Senior Director of Information Technology overseeing the IT departments at both Oak Hill and Gilead

 Volunteering in high-energy fundraisers, seeing clients grow and flourish, and above all, working with wonderful people who care about what they do has made this one of Joe’s most rewarding positions.

 Joe is passionate about camping, hanging out with good friends and playing video games.
 He briefly left Gilead in 2013 but returned because he “believes in Gilead’s mission and “missed being in an environment which allows employees and clients to thrive.”
 Joe’s infectious laugh, which can be heard from building to building, combined with his sense of humor and IT knowledge has allowed him to bring new and innovative technology to Gilead, making our agency a leader in service delivery and quality.

-Rob came to Gilead in 1994 thinking he would gain some hands on experience and move on.
-He quickly realized he really wanted to stay because “Gilead is something special”.
+Rob came to Gilead in 1994 thinking he would gain some hands-on experience and move on.
 Starting as a Program Manager, Rob found his passion in analyzing the great work done on a daily basis at Gilead.
 As a Licensed Clinical Social Worker with a love for technology, Rob brings a unique set of skills to his current position as Director of Quality Assurance.
-During his 21 year tenure Rob created a systematic infrastructure that allows Gilead to analyze the work we do, demonstrate our successes, and examine areas that need improvement.
+During his time at Gilead, Rob created a systematic infrastructure that allows Gilead to analyze the work we do, demonstrate our successes, and examine areas that need improvement.
 Rob is very proud to work at Gilead, which is demonstrated by his participation in all aspects of the work.
 He rarely misses a Gilead event, especially if chocolate is on the menu.